 Businesses are much more clever now: they see how popular the web and social networking has often blocked those sites from employee access.
 Not only are workplaces doing this, but so are schools, colleges, even some libraries and churches.
-If you want to access your social networking profiles, email or blogs from one of these locations, it can be frustrating.
+If you want to access blocked site of your social networking profiles, email or blogs from one of these locations, it can be frustrating.
 At a company that does live chat customer support software that I work for we needed to access our tools from all over the world and it was very difficult.
 Also, we all know that it’s really hard to stay away from these sites for 8-9 hours a day while at work or school; so here are 8 methods you can use to access these blocked sites.

 Proxies are the most popular method of accessing blocked websites because they can bypass network restrictions.
 They help protect your privacy by letting you surf anonymously and securely.
 The connections are encrypted and help to prevent monitoring on your network, so it will never be traced back to you.
 Best of all they’re very simple to use: enter your URL and check/uncheck a few specifications and you’ll be surfing within seconds.